UdelaRInterior/ansible-openerp/README.md

                             # working copy is always processed on the given
                             # revision)
                             # WARNING: uncommited changes will be discarded!
+openerp_repo_depth: 1       # Set to 0 to clone the full history
+                            # (option not supported with hg repository)

 # Tasks related to PostgreSQL
 openerp_postgresql_set_user: True